timmaurice/lovelace-blitzortung-lightning-card/README.md

 - An optional **history chart** showing the number of strikes in…
   - 10-minute intervals over the last hour or
   - 3-minute intervals over the last 15 minutes.
-- Optional **map** integration to show strike locations relative to your home.
+- An optional interactive **map** to show strike locations relative to your home.
+  - Stops auto-zooming on user interaction, allowing for free exploration.
+  - Includes standard zoom controls and a recenter button.
   - Animated markers for new strikes on the map.

 ## Card Configuration